nextdoc/ai-tools/README.md

 Run tests using this command `bb nrepl:test -n <fully qualified test namespace>`
 ```

+Ensure the REPL in your project is started.

 ### Test runner

-Run the task with options to run your test(s)
+Run the task with valid options to run your test(s)

-The task will return a 0 exit code if the tests pass.
+The task will return a zero exit code if the tests pass.
-This is used by most coding agents to determine if a test passed or not.
+The return code is used by most coding agents to determine if a test passed or not.

 If standard out or standard error is present this will be echoed to the terminal.
 This allows coding agents to see logs and exceptions from test runs.